maria-antoniak/fight-harassment-in-research/README.md

 - Your name as a researcher carries a ton of weight and respect (even awe for junior students).
 Use it wisely.
     - For serious cases of harassment or other abuse:
         - Think very carefully about collaborating with someone you know has harassed, abused, or assaulted others.
 Think about what this signals to other people in your community who are aware of the perpetrator.
-Think about this signals to the victims.
+Think about what this signals to the victims.
 Think about how those not in the know (e.g., more junior students) might interpret your association as an endorsement, leading to fresh victims for the perpetrator.
-        - Similarly, think carefully before promoting their work (e.g., on social media or via emails) or sharing or endorsing their their hiring advertisements.
+        - Similarly, think carefully before promoting their work (e.g., on social media or via emails) or sharing or endorsing their hiring advertisements.
         - Citing and teaching a harasser’s work can itself carry harms, but not citing or teaching their work can also harm their (possibly junior) coauthors.
 Consider how to cite and teach while giving context to your audience.

 - You might make mistakes.
 Harassers are often very good at disguising their actions, and they might behave very, very nicely to you and others who aren’t their victims.
 But at least do some research and ask around, and try to do better going forward.